GoogleCloudPlatform/asl-ml-immersion/README.md

 In particular, the notebooks in this repository cover
 - A wide range of model architectures (DNN, CNN, RNN, transformers, SNGP, etc.) targeting many data modalities (tabular, image, text, time-series) implemented mainly in Tensorflow and Keras.
-- Tools on Google Cloud’s Vertex AI for operationalizing Tensorflow, Scikit-learn and PyTorch models at scale.
+- Tools on Google Cloud’s Vertex AI for operationalizing Tensorflow, Scikit-learn and PyTorch models at scale (e.g. Vertex training, tuning, and serving, TFX and Kubeflow pipelines).

 If you are new to machine learning or Vertex AI start here:  [Introduction to TensorFlow](https://github.com/GoogleCloudPlatform/asl-ml-immersion/tree/master/notebooks/introduction_to_tensorflow)

 ## Repository Structure
 All notebooks are in the notebooks folder.
 This folder is organized by different ML topics.
-Each folder contains a labs and a solutions folder.
-Use the labs notebooks to test your coding skills by filling in TODOs and refer to the notebooks in the solutions folder to verify your code.
+Each folder contains a `labs` and a `solutions` folder.
+Use the `labs` notebooks to test your coding skills by filling in TODOs and refer to the notebooks in the `solutions` folder to verify your code.

 We have three main folders described below: